deltabeard/cmio/README.md

 produce a Compute Module IO board that can be manufactured (PCB fabrication, BOM, et al) under £30.

+See BOM.md for the bill of materials, and for the costs required to manufacture the latest release of this board.

 This allows hobbyists an opportunity to introduce themselves to the Raspberry Pi Compute Module without breaking the bank.